nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ## 1. Introduction
 Thank you for downloading RemindMe!
 We really appreciate that you chose to trust us to take care of your scheduling needs!
 RemindMe aims to help School of Computing students manage their work, assignments, submissions and exams.
-We to help you take back control of YOUR life.
+We want to help you take back control of YOUR life.

-RemindMe visualises the tasks of our users using a combination of a list and a calendar, to help you plan your time the best way that works for you!
+RemindMe visualises the tasks of our users using a combination of a list and a calendar to help you plan your time the best way that works for you!

 We also use a Command-Line Interface, so that all the fast-fingered SOC students can use RemindMe quickly and